Nutrition and exercise for cancer risk reduction

 - Seek a second opinion about a lump or other abnormality

-- Have symptoms concerning for inflammatory breast cancer (swollen red breast, often but not always with an inverted nipple)
+- Have symptoms of inflammatory breast cancer (swollen red breast, often but not always with an inverted nipple)

-The Center also provides regular screening mammograms and clinical breast exams, which are recommended annually for all women over age 40.
+We also provide regular screening mammograms and clinical breast exams, which are recommended annually for all women over age 40.

 If you've never had a mammogram at MD Anderson, please make every effort to bring your original mammogram films from other facilities.
 This will help MD Anderson physicians confirm your internal breast anatomy, giving them a better point of reference if any abnormalities are present.

-If you've had an abnormal mammogram, breast ultrasound study or biopsy, or have had these done elsewhere to evaluate a problem, providing the results to your MD Anderson clinician will facilitate an accurate diagnosis.
+If you've had an abnormal mammogram, breast ultrasound or biopsy, or have had these done elsewhere to evaluate a problem, providing the results to your MD Anderson clinician will help us give you an accurate diagnosis.
 You may have these reports faxed to the Cancer Prevention Center prior to your visit.
-When you come in for your visit, if possible, please bring any prior original mammogram films, ultrasound or biopsy slides.
+When you come in for your visit, please bring prior original mammogram films, ultrasound or biopsy slides.

 People with fair complexions, those who have had several blistering sunburns, individuals with a family history of skin cancer and those who have been exposed to coal tar, pitch, arsenic compounds, creosote, or radium are at risk and should be screened.

 It's important to pay attention to changes in your skin and see a doctor if you notice a change in the size or color of a mole or freckle, a new mole or lesion, or an area of scaliness, itching, bleeding, tenderness or pain.

 MD Anderson dermatologist will perform a head-to-toe skin evaluation.
 If needed, we can perform a skin biopsy immediately.
 A head-to-toe skin screening exam is recommended annually for adults.

 The clinic also provides education on reducing the risk of skin cancer and how to avoid a second occurrence.